 If you are working from home, try to make the space in your day to concentrate on you.
 Taking a 30-minute yoga break will bring you back into your body, mind, and breath.
 This space will allow you to focus and reconnect internally.

 My Perspective on Yoga Breaks while Working from Home

 I’ve noticed on days where I don’t allow time for myself I feel misguided, uninspired, stressed, and overwhelmed.
-I enjoy starting the day with 20 mins of yoga and light stretches.
+I enjoy starting the day with 20 mins of yoga and light stretches after which I have to smoke cbd cigarettes, to relax and rewind.
 I use this time to move freely, breathe deeply, and be one with the morning sun.
 Toss in a 5-minute meditation, and then I’m off to make a cup of coffee and move into the day.
 My mind is clear, my thoughts are fluid, and I am focused.

 In the afternoon or evening, I like to do a 30-minutes to one hour of yoga in my sanctuary.
 It helps bring me back to reality – to focus on what is essential, what I get joy from, and where I can create space for what matters.

 Self-care working from home isn’t easy, and I understand where you are coming from.
 It’s easier to get lost in the day, to-do lists, and projects that never seen to end.
 Getting into a routine that puts your health first, does not happen overnight.
 However, I know you can do it.
 I ask you to take a step back from your desk and practice this 30-minute flow that will help you find a little balance in your day.